gnunn-gitops/standards/folders.md

 ## Acknowledgements

-I'd like to thank Andrew Pitt whose led the way on lot of the GitOps stuff in our group, he built the ArgoCD installation above as well as a substantial portion of the catalog items.
+I'd like to thank Andrew Pitt who has led the way on lot of the GitOps stuff in our group, he built the ArgoCD installation above as well as a substantial portion of the catalog items.